mainkoon81/ooo-Minkun-Model-Collection-I/README.md

  - In logistic regression, we use **Maximum Likelihood Method** to fit the line or to obtain the best **p = sigmoid function**.
 We project all data pt onto the best fitting line, using `log(odd)`, and then translate these `log(odd)`s back to probabilities using `sigmoid`.
 <img src="https://user-images.githubusercontent.com/31917400/53696183-82da4780-3dbc-11e9-9753-7d53bc134333.jpg" />

 ### III.
-Goodness of Fit for LogisticRegression
+Measuring Goodness of Fit for LogisticRegression
-How do we know the **fitting line with the highest log-likelihood value we used** is truley the best?
+How do we know the **fitted line of the highest log-likelihood value we used** is truley the best?
  - In OLS regression, R_Squared & P_value are calculated using the residuals.
  <img src="https://user-images.githubusercontent.com/31917400/53695305-a946b580-3db1-11e9-9c7d-4a73832a32e6.jpg" />